-6 Best Social Proof Marketing Strategies for Architects and Contractors
+6 Great Social Proof Strategies for Architects and Contractors

 It’s a Friday evening.
 You and your wife are walking down the street looking for a place to eat.
 Of the five restaurants you see, three are full and two are empty.
 Where do you go?

 If you’re like most people, you will go to one of the three restaurants crowded with customers.

 That’s the principle of social proof.
 We do what the crowd is doing.